The Truth Is Inevitable: How God Can Exist and Why He Must

 If we agree that there is any such thing as The Truth, what can we say about its potential?
 Consider a boulder on the side of a hill that is more or less round.
 The longer it lies on the hillside, the more likely it is to roll down (unless it sinks into the ground, but let us allow that it does not).
 In timelessness, there is no difference between potential and kinesis; therefore, such a boulder outside of time will roll down – there is no doubt about it.
 It rolls down or it is rolling down; it did not roll down, and it will not roll down, because, outside of time, there is no past or future – only a forever present.

-Those who dispute the existence of divinity these days do so on three foundations, all of which are weak: First, they take advantage of the average person’s mediocre knowledge of science and claim that there is no pure knowledge other than the findings of science.
+Those who dispute the existence of divinity these days do so on three bases, all of which are weak: They say something lik takes advantage of the average person’s mediocre knowledge of science.
 Next, they tend to assume that modern individuals are basically more intelligent than people who lived five to ten thousand years ago in spite of the fact that, by their own admission, evolution is a very slow-going process.
 Third, they tend to claim that science has disproved the existence of God, when there is no direct or positive evidence at all that this is true.
 In conjunction with this, they claim that the corporate knowledge of humankind has grown to the point that we, as a race, are too sophisticated to believe “fairy tales.”
-Fourth, they falsely assume that theology is based entirely on claims of authority, tradition, fear mongering, rationalization, lack of intelligence, and lack of objective research.1 Fifth, they ignore consensus, that has changed little concerning the truth of the existence of one or more gods since ancient times and before.
+Fourth, they falsely assume that theology is based entirely on claims of authority, tradition, fear-mongering, rationalization, lack of intelligence, and lack of objective research.
+(Footnote – Polkinghorne) Fifth, they ignore consensus, that has changed little concerning the truth of the existence of one or more gods since ancient times and before.
 Sixth, they fail to realize, or perhaps realize but are unwilling to admit that science is as much about faith as is religion.
 They speak of scientific knowledge and religious belief, a false concept through and through.
+(See chapter 9.)
 Seventh, many of the more scientific minded of them try to tell us that the combination of the strong and final anthropic principles constitutes a reasonable concept of creation.
 These are utterly fantastic theories backed by no evidence.
 Eighth, they turn their heads to the side and ignore the fact that quantum mechanics has nearly proved the existence of God such that the discoveries of Albert Einstein and Max Planck and his successors have more than reversed the anti-religion effects of Charles Darwin and Sigmund Freud.

 In casual conversation, I have most often heard the expression, “Well, I just think it happened to happen” as a non-explanation of the beginning of the universe.
 I call this the “chancist” position.
 With there being no evidence against the existence of God, one cannot avoid the suggestion that those who believe such a thing lack broadmindedness and probably wish to avoid confronting the subject together.
 The person who believes this non-solution tends to believe that the religious have no objectivity; yet, by holding to such an idea, the atheistic reveal their own subjectivity.